 Nearly 20% of Americans said they had considered skipping or actually skipped a doctor's visit for necessary health care due to financial reasons, according to a study from the American Psychological Association.

-So make 2020 the year you take care of your budget so you can take care of your health.
+So make this year the year that you take care of your budget so you can take care of your health.
 Be sure your HSA funds are invested, or save some of your hard-earned HSA funds, rather than spending them.
-You also could set a mid-year goal of maxing out your HSA contributions – that way, if an unexpected medical emergency crops up, you'll be covered.
+You also could set a mid-year goal of maxing out your HSA contributions — that way, if an unexpected medical emergency crops up, you'll be covered.